ContainerSolutions/k8shserver/README.md

 # k8shserver
 Before you start update `scripts/0-settings.sh` with your project name, domain.
 Then run:

     . scripts/0-settings.sh

-# build images (you can skip that.
-Images are already deployed to Docker Hub repository)
+# build images
+You can skip this step.
+Images are already deployed to Docker Hub repository

     make push